 Read praise for the book here.

-About the author: Sarah Corbett is a professional campaigner, most recently with Oxfam.
-She set up the global Craftivist Collective in 2009, providing projects, tools and services to individuals and organisations wanting to learn effective craftivism.
+About the author: Sarah Corbett an award-winning activist and Ashoka Fellow.
+She grew up in a low-income area in the UK and was campaigning from a very young age on local and global issues.
+She was a professional campaigner, most recently with Oxfam GB and Christain Aid.
+She set up the global Craftivist Collective in 2009 after demand, providing projects, tools and services to individuals, groups and organisations wanting to learn effective craftivism.
+Her unique ‘gentle protest’ methodology has helped change laws, policies, hearts and minds.
 She is now one of the leading spokespeople in the craftivism movement.
-Sarah has worked with art institutions, such as the National Portrait Gallery and the Victoria and Albert Museum; charities, such as Save the Children and Unicef; cult jewellers Tatty Devine; Secret Cinema and many others.
-She has taught her approach to craftivism at universities including Bauhaus University in Germany and Parsons New School in New York City.
+Sarah has worked with art institutions, such as the Tate galleries and the Victoria and Albert Museum; charities, such as Unicef, Mind and the Climate Coalition; cult jewellers Tatty Devine; Secret Cinema and many others.
+She has taught her approach to craftivism at universities around the world including Bauhaus University in Germany and Parsons New School in New York City and helped create the Craftivism badge for Girl Guides in the UK.
 Her first book, A Little Book of Craftivism, was published October 2013.
-She lives in London.
+She lives in East London.

 RRP £12.99 so you save 99p!;p